Learning how to optimize for voice searches is something that is quickly growing in popularity.

 It is worth noting that Yelp is integrated with Siri, so a superlative voice-search on iOS yields results based on Yelp rankings.
 As such, local businesses should ensure that their Yelp listing is up to date.
 Content on local sites should be crafted to appeal to Google’s semantic searching.
 Google rewards purposeful content on well-structured, secure sites with high rankings.
 So the content is more likely to pop up as a response to a voice-activated search.

-User-friendly voice recognition technology continues to prove its worth in the everyday lives of internet users.
+The future of voice recognition technology will continue to prove its worth in the everyday lives of internet users.
 Now it takes just seconds to find a nearby burger joint when you’re in an unfamiliar area, or check tonight’s movie showings at your local theater.
-Voice-activated internet searching is a huge gamechanger for SEO.
+Voice-activated internet searching is a huge game changer for SEO.
 In this new era, the most successful content understands where the user is trying to go, and gets there before he/she arrives.
 The content conforms to natural speech habits and provides accessible answers to the questions people ask daily.

 Users are searching with clear intent, and they want succinct results that meet their needs precisely.
 Voice recognition technology continues to improve.
 Striving to seamlessly turn your impulsive bagel craving into a map to the nearest cafe and a link to a menu.
 The vast majority of people who voice-search daily say they do it because “it’s the future.”
 The ability to prevent your marketing message from getting lost depends on its ability to adapt to this future.